 Another highly-rated option is the Printing House Poshtel, with amazing rooftop views, and a large cafe/bar attached.

 Bangkok to Chiang Mai Transportation

-Next stop on this backpacking Thailand itinerary is Chiang Mai in Northern Thailand!
+Next stop on my one month backpacking Thailand itinerary is Chiang Mai in Northern Thailand!

-There are a few different options to transfer from Bangkok to Chiang Mai.
+A few different options are available for backpackers to transfer from Bangkok to Chiang Mai.
 For budget backpackers, the most popular option is to take an 11-hour journey by bus or train from Bangkok to Chiang Mai.
-There are both day bus/train, and overnight bus/train options available to get between the two cities.
+Both day bus/train and overnight bus/train options are available to get between the two cities.

-Check available transit options for your travel dates and reserve your seats at 12GoAsia.
+Check available transit options for your Thailand travel dates and reserve your seats at 12GoAsia.

 The quickest option to get from Bangkok to Chiang Mai is to fly, which is a great option for those who don’t want to miss 11 hours in their Thailand one month itinerary.

-There are dozens of flights running between these two cities every day, and prices are often very reasonable.
+Dozens of flights fly between these cities every day, and prices are often very reasonable.

 Check low-cost airlines like AirAsia and Nok, for flights starting at $30 USD (but carry-on only).